LiaScript/LiaScript-Exporter/README.md

 --project-category-blur    Enable this and the categories will be blurred instead of deleted.
 --project-generate-pdf     PDFs are automatically generated and added to every card.
 --project-generate-cache   Only generate new files, if they do not exist.

+RDF settings:

+--rdf-format               Output format n-quads, json-ld (defaults to json-ld).
+--rdf-preview              Output the result to the console.
+--rdf-url                  Refer to an external URL when parsing a local project.
+--rdf-type                 Course frm schmema.org is applied as default, overwrite this with EducationalResource, etc.
+--rdf-license              Add a license-URL, otherwise if url was provided as input, this will check for an existing LICENSE file.
+--rdf-educationalLevel     Typically beginner, intermediate or advanced, and formal sets of level indicators.
 ```

 ### SCORM1.2